lkcozy/code-notes/notes/communication/writing/writing_general.md

 - Going over the same, unsolvable problem repeatedly `won't do either of you` any good
 - Set clear `ground`(basic) rules and guidelines around communication
 - `Resign yourself to`(obey/comply) not getting help with those things
+- They just criticize and complain but do not `come up with` any help or solutions `on` how to get us out of the economic and health issues that we all find ourselves in

 ## Basketball